Semester ticket FAQ

 How does the 9-Euro Ticket and the semester ticket work?

-The Berlin semester ticket is valid as a nine-euro ticket and can therefore be used by students nationwide for local and regional transport.
-So you don't have to buy an extra 9-euro ticket.
+The Berlin semester ticket was valid as a nine-euro ticket from June to August 2022.
+Students were allowed to use local and regional transport all over Germany and didn't have to buy an extra 9-euro ticket.

 What is the semester ticket and what can I do with it?